How to remove your phone number from Facebook (and prevent targeted ads)

 What you likely didn't know was that Facebook would use that data -- your phone number -- to target you with ads.

-Following a report by Gizmodo that Facebook allows advertisers to target phone numbers, Facebook has confirmed the practice with TechCrunch, stating it uses phone number provided for security purposes to target users with ads.
+Following a report by Gizmodo that Facebook allows advertisers to target phone numbers, Facebook has confirmed the practice with TechCrunch, stating that it uses phone numbers provided for security purposes to target users with ads.

 For example, a grocery store that collects phone numbers for rewards could, in theory, target that database of phone numbers on Facebook.
 Facebook would cross-reference the grocery store's list with its own database of phone numbers and serve ads to users associated with those numbers.